Neamar/DUCK/rosa_on_himself.md

 s editing.

-<P> In order to explain the Money Bin as being the cash that
+In order to explain the Money Bin as being the cash that
 $crooge earned himself as he trapsed the globe, I decided the Bin had to have been built about 50 years before it was first shown in that WDC&amp;S issue.
 So I ignore that one tale, at least the parts